Saborknight/9liners-and-notepad/readme.md

 ## How does it work?
 ### Usage as player
-First off, you have to press ESC and navigate to: `Options\Controls\Configure Addons\9Liners&Notepad`.
+First off, you have to press ESC and navigate to: `Options\Controls\Configure Addons\9Liners & Notepad`.
 Here you have to assign a hotkey for each document.
 Also make sure to assign the 'Disable Controls' hotkey.
 You'll need it later.

 Once you've assigned your hotkeys, you're able to open the documents by pressing the hotkeys.